 Every successful content strategy I’ve seen has a foundation of well-written articles (text).
 Every successful content strategy also uses visual formats regularly (images and video).

-The majority of blog posts now include multiple images and nearly one in five bloggers regularly creates video (source).
+The majority of blog posts now include multiple images and nearly one in five bloggers regularly create video (source).
 We need to go beyond text and create more visual versions of our most important content.

 Assuming our article about the amazing benefits of whole bean coffee was successful, it’s a candidate for repurposing as a visual.
 Here’s what it might look like as an infographic.